 When Should You Keep Collision Coverage?

 - You have a loan or lease on the vehicle.
 Your loan or lease contract requires you to carry collision coverage for the length of the agreement.

 - You have only one vehicle.
 Most multi-car families can limp by on one car while one is in the body shop.
 But, if you’re a 1-car household, you’ll probably want coverage to rent another while yours is being repaired.
 Also, you’ll definitely need to buy rental car insurance on vacation if you don’t have collision coverage on at least one vehicle on your policy.

 - You’re worried about being hit by an uninsured driver.
 If you have no collision coverage, someone hits you and it’s their fault, their insurance will pay.
 But, what if you are hit by an uninsured driver?
 Obviously, there’s no one else to pay; if you don’t have collision coverage, you’re on your own to repair your vehicle.
-Maine’s ratio of uninsured drivers is quite low: 4%.
+Maine’s ratio of uninsured drivers is 4%.
+That’s among the lowest in the country.
 But, we’re also inundated with drivers “from away” during tourist season.
-Many other states have much higher rates of uninsured drivers.
+Other states have many more uninsured drivers.